Robert S. Allen

 Robert Sharon Allen (July 14, 1900 — February 23, 1981) was an American journalist, Washington bureau chief for The Christian Science Monitor, and military officer.

 Background

-Robert Sharon Allen was born on July 14, 1900, in Latonia, Kentucky to Harry and Lizzie (Elizabeth) Greenberg.
-Robert's given name was Herman Greenberg.
+Robert Sharon Allen was born on July 14, 1900, in Latonia, Kentucky, to Harry and Lizzie (Elizabeth) Greenberg.
+Allen's given name was Herman Greenberg.
 He changed his name and lied about his age in order to join the military on September 6, 1916.
 His father officially changed his name to match his son's in 1918, saying that there was a German "taint" to the last part of his name and he desired a real American name.
 After that time all the family except his brother Isador used the name.

 Allen married fellow journalist Ruth Finney in 1929, and they remained married until her death in 1979.
 He later married Adeline Sunday (1921–2017), his former secretary.